Why Are My Bees Not Making Honey?

 These top boxes are usually referred to as “honey supers”.
 They can be any size but the shallow supers (with a height of 5 11/16″) are most commonly used.

 How much honey your hive can produce is based on many factors.
-In general, beekeepers hope for at least a 1 or 2 super honey harvest.
+In general, beekeepers hope for at least a box or two per hive.

 What Bees Need to Make Honey

 Honey bees are hard working cold blooded insects.
 They live together in large colonies and work together to sustain the hive.
-Female worker bees are responsible for foraging outside the hive for food.
+Worker bees are responsible for foraging outside the hive for food.

 Bees are not lazy.
 Otherwise, you would not find so many quotes about bees being hard workers in our literature.
 They continue to work as long as possible – they don’t just say “okay that’s enough and stop.”